 - you’ve never experienced heat-related symptoms of MS before

-- you’re not certain that your symptoms are Uhthoff’s or MS-related
+- you’re uncertain that your symptoms are Uhthoff’s or MS-related

 - you have accompanying symptoms unrelated to MS

-The key is to avoid overheating in the first place.
-Try to stay indoors and use an air conditioner or fan during times of extreme heat and humidity, especially when exercising.
-Avoid hot showers, baths, and saunas.
+To avoid Uhthoff’s phenomenon, the key is to avoid overheating in the first place.
+Try to stay indoors and use an air conditioner or fan during times of extreme heat and humidity.
+This is especially helpful when exercising.
+Also avoid hot showers, baths, and saunas.

-Outdoors, try to stay in the shade and avoid heavy exercise.
+Outdoors, try to stay in the shade and avoid intense exercise.
 Use cooling products such as cooling vests, neck wraps, and portable fans.
-Enjoy icy beverages.
-Avoid hot tubs and swimming pools that are heated above 85 degrees Fahrenheit.
+Enjoy icy beverages, and avoid hot tubs and swimming pools heated above 85°F (29°C).

-MS and Uhthoff’s don’t always go together.
+In some cases, MS and Uhthoff’s don’t go together.
 If you’re not sensitive to the heat, there’s no need to avoid activities you enjoy.

-While heat and humidity can trigger a wide range of MS-related symptoms, cold weather can too.
-Involuntary muscle spasms or stiffness (spasticity) can be triggered by high humidity or by cold temperatures.
+While heat and humidity can trigger a wide range of MS-related symptoms, so can cold weather.
+High humidity or cold temperatures can trigger involuntary muscle spasms or stiffness, called spasticity.

-If you suffer from heat or cold-related symptoms of MS, it’s best to avoid exposure to temperature extremes.
-If you’re thinking of relocating for health reasons, it’s a good idea to spend some time in a different climate first, to see if it makes a difference.
+If you have heat- or cold-related symptoms of MS, it’s best to avoid exposure to any extreme temperature.
+If you’re thinking of relocating for health reasons, it’s a good idea to spend some time in a different climate first to see if it makes a difference.